-Rachel Dance

-The deputy designated safeguarding leads are:
+Amelia Norman The deputy designated safeguarding lead is: Donna Knights

-Donna Knights

-Amelia Norman

 Part 1 - High risk and emerging safeguarding issues

 Contextual Safeguarding

 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of our school.
 All staff, but especially the designated and deputy safeguarding leads should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Risk and harm outside of the family can take a variety of different forms and children can be vulnerable to sexual exploitation, criminal exploitation, and serious youth violence in addition to other risks.